 If points 1-4 describe you, then you cannot go wrong with picking up Kaori After Story on sale and talking a couple of hours to read through it.
 For what it is and its limited ambitions, it is a solid effort that brings Kaori to life in a way that people who like her character and the game’s universe can appreciate.
 With that being said, After Story explains, rather than re-defines, Kaori’s character.
 If one played through her arc in ACE Academy and did not conclude with a positive impression of her character, After Story would be unlikely to change the reader’s mind.
 Thus, After Story may be for some, but not all, of the people who played through ACE Academy.

 For my part, I had purchased Kaori After Story in a package-deal with ACE Academy (see why I purchased ACE Academy), so I was always going to play it after completing the first game (especially after I decided to write a review of the first – which was not my plan going in).
 As one can gather from my review – my final impressions are mixed.
 I do think that in the end – especially in the second half – the game shows the care that the team had for Kaori and it does an effective job of adding to her character and explaining her personality and behavior, especially some of her social unpleasantness early in ACE Academy.
-However, the degree to which her family teases her in the first half of the game makes it a chore to read through at times, especially in light of the fact that it is the some variation of the same joke over and over.
+However, the degree to which her family teases her in the first half of the game makes it a chore to read through at times, especially in light of the fact that we are bludgeoned with small variations of the same joke.
 One starts to feel a bit bad for Kaori – which I do not think was the intention.
 Kaori’s character design and model were good decisions on the whole, but there were issues I noted with the implementation.

 As I noted both in this review and in my original ACE Academy review, I think that Kaori is ultimately a solid character – especially given that she is the written with heavy reference to an archetype.
 Because I generally think she is a good character, I appreciated some of the ways they developed her character and allowed her to tell her own story in the second half, having had to navigate some tediousness to get there.
 In the end, however, it is certainly not a must-read, even for people who read and enjoy the base ACE Academy, which was a fun effort despite its flaws and partially unfinished final state.